Got a question about the program? Find the answer here.

 What is involved for the recruitment process?

-Our recruitment process includes 5 simple steps from submission of your application to commencement.
+Our recruitment process includes five simple steps from submission of your application to commencement.

 Check the Application Process for a full step-by-step guide.